 - Right-click and pick

-- A purple four-dots icon will appear on your new component for identification.
+- A purple four-dot icon will appear on your new component for identification.

 Creating Multiple Components